VR-25/acc/README.md

 # dyn_power_saving (dps) #
 # This is the maximum number of seconds accd will dynamically sleep for (while unplugged) to save resources.

+# ghost_charging (gc) #
+# Enable this if you experience the weird issue of "charging while UNPLUGGED".

 #/DC#
 ```